Various Tasting Notes

 1999 CAMENSAC: Nice mature wine, delightfully tasty and perfect to drink now.
 87p.
 Tasted in September 2007.

 2000 CANON: Dark red.
 Very aromatic and very intense nose of raspberries and blueberries.
-Elegant wine with lot of finesse and fine balance.
+An elegant wine with a lot of finesse and fine balance.
 Very seductive, attractive and tasty.
 Will keep nicely until 2020.
 92p.
 Tasted in June 2007.

 1945 CANON: stunningly fine wine, very much alive and in perfect balance.
 Very truffy, sophisticated, lot of sweetness, complex and incredibly delightful.
 Simply awesome wine.
 95p.
 Tasted in December 2013.